Help Center

 Typical Time Estimates

-Simple removal (no adhesion issues)0.05 - 0.1 hours (3-6 min)
+Simple removal (no adhesion issues)3–5 min

-Support Removal Time
+Support Removal (min)

 What Is Support Removal?